 To receive this certificate, submit a Certificate Application to the Office of Records and Registration.
-Applications are available in Counseling and Advising Services, or the Office of Records and Registrations on either campus.
+Applications are available in Counseling and Advising Services, or the Office of Records and Registration on either campus.
 All course requirements must be met before a certificate will be awarded.

-- A minimum of 12 semester credits must be completed at Anoka-Ramsey Community College. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C or higher must be earned in all program requirements. - All program requirements must be completed at Anoka-Ramsey Community College. - Courses must be completed within 3 years.
-Students may petition to extend the window beyond the 3 years. - All course requirements must be complete before a certificate will be awarded.
+- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at Anoka-Ramsey Community College. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C or higher must be earned in all program requirements. - All program requirements must be completed at Anoka-Ramsey Community College. - Courses must be completed within 3 years.
+Students may petition to extend the window beyond the 3 years. - All course requirements must be complete before a certificate will be awarded. - · You must apply in order to receive your certificate. - The requirements of this program are subject to change without notice.